Find Your Answers

 At the YMCA of Greater Seattle, we are committed to becoming an anti-racist and inclusive gathering space where people of all colors, religions, genders, and backgrounds are welcomed and have the opportunity to succeed, be healthy, and thrive.
 For us, that means closely examining what we do – our systems, hiring practices, partners, contracting, and all of our processes, programs, and locations – to ensure we are learning, adapting, and doing all that we can to build a more equitable, healthy, and just community in the future.

-Restorative Justice Practices at Camp
+Restorative Practices at Camp

-To limit instances of bias at camp and to respond in a way which aligns with our organizational values, camp is focused on implementing restorative justice practices into the curriculum, daily routine, and culture.
+To limit instances of bias at camp and to respond in a way which aligns with our organizational values, camp is focused on implementing restorative practices into the curriculum, daily routine, and culture.
 Our staff teams will be trained to add social and emotional learning aspects into all programs, create community, and facilitate conflict resolution.
 These practices will be introduced to and practiced by campers throughout their camp experience through intentional community building activities like teambuilding and values sessions.
 We are committed to building strong communities within our camps and assisting campers in dealing with conflict in a healthy and productive manner.
 We aim to address the root of behavioral issues and conflicts at camp by finding solutions which use restorative practices as the foundation for overcoming conflict and addressing bias.

+The Y believes in the unique potential of every young person.
+We strive to provide support to ensure all youth are successful in our programs.
 From the moment campers arrive at camp, staff work to build an inclusive space with clear expectations.
 Additionally, we partner with parents and guardians on strategies for working with camper's individual behaviors.
 Should behavioral support be needed, camp staff will make every effort to call the family starting with the primary contact, then the emergency contact.

 We know that certain behaviors can cause lasting harm.
 We do not tolerate bullying: aggressive behavior that is intentional, is repeated over time, and involves an imbalance of power or strength, and bigotry: making derogatory comments, including making fun of the individual or individual family's national origin, religion, sexuality, ethnicity, disabilities, sexual orientation, gender; threatening bodily harm to the individual or individual’s family/friends.